luke-jj/php-notes/cookies_sessions_passwords/README.md

 ## Sessions
 Session data is saved on the serverside.
 Clients are mapped to the session data with a cookie saved on the clientside.
+The `PHPSESSID` cookie is what ties sessions to a unique browser.

 To save values in a session, simply save them as a new element in the `$_SESSION` array.